Hurricane Insurance in Los Cabos: Costs and Coverage 2026

-Hurricane insurance for Los Cabos and Baja property: windstorm coverage, deductibles, named-storm limits, and what foreign owners must verify.
+Hurricane insurance for Los Cabos and BCS property: premiums, named-storm deductibles, windstorm exclusions, and what foreign owners verify before buying.

 Quick answer: Hurricane insurance in Baja California Sur is not legally required but is strongly advisable given the region’s documented exposure, Hurricane Odile (2014) caused USD 2.6 billion in regional damage.
 Annual premiums for a condo run USD 1,200–2,500; villas more.
 Watch for flood exclusions in wind policies, verify HOA policy scope before assuming you’re covered, and buy from a carrier actively writing new BCS business.
 All figures indicative, get quotes from licensed Mexican insurance brokers.